Ayman91/alx-pre_course/README.md

-the is the updated from Github interface as per third task request.
+this updated from Github interface as per third task request.